BOIL ADVISORY ISSUED FOR THE TOWN OF PLAIN DEALING WATER SYSTEM

 The Town of Plain Dealing has issued a boil advisory for their water system.
 The

-advisory is for customers residing along Highway 157, specifically those customers living south
+advisory is for customers residing along the intersection of Perrin Street and Gilmer Street as

 Plain Dealing maintenance crews responded to an emergency water main blowout at

-approximately 2:30 this afternoon near the intersection of Highway 2 and Highway 157.
-The
+approximately 2:00 pm on the afternoon of July 19th on the corner of Perrin Street and Gilmer

-four (4) inch water main was struck by a contractor doing work in the area.
-Customers along
+Street where a six (6) inch water main was struck by a contractor in the area.
+All work was

-Highway 157 lost water pressure during the time of the repair.
-All work was completed by 4:45

 The advisory is a precautionary measure and Plain Dealing recommends water customers